whatsupcoders/Flutter-Interview-Questions/README.md

 * when to use mainAxisSize?
 * SizedBox VS Container?
 * List the Visibility widgets in flutter and the differences?
+* Can we use Color and Decoration property simultaneously in the Container?
+Explain

 ## Getting Involved